JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-resource-environment.md

 Compose Multiplatform defines the current theme via `isSystemInDarkTheme()`.
 Themes are handled differently across platforms:

-* Android defines the theme via the following bitwise operation:
+* On Android, `isSystemInDarkTheme()` derives from `Configuration.uiMode`, evaluating the following bitwise operation:
     ```kotlin
         Resources.getConfiguration().uiMode and Configuration.UI_MODE_NIGHT_MASK
     ```
-* iOS, desktop, and web platforms use `LocalSystemTheme.current`.
+* On iOS, desktop, and web platforms, `isSystemInDarkTheme()` uses platform-specific APIs internally to determine the current theme.

 As a temporary workaround, until a common public API is implemented, you can address this difference using the `expect-actual` mechanism to manage platform-specific theme customization: